Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Chaoicci/Project-Solution.md

 | Spanish          |   457774910    |    62     |
 | English          |   373691840    |    136    |
 | Bengali          |   238634300    |    31     |

-To show *where* these five languages live, I join them back onto the world map and facet by language.
-Each panel is a binary map (spoken / not spoken), which makes the geographical footprints directly comparable across panels.

 ``` r
 top5 <- top5_by_speakers$language